EU Legal Research

 Introduction to the European Union

-The European Union (EU) is a supranational economic and political union of 28 Member States.
-For information on the EU member countries, see Europa.eu.
+The European Union (EU) is a supranational economic and political union of 27 Member States.
 The principal offices of the EU are located in Brussels, Belgium.

 Is the EU international Law?